algorand/go-algorand/data/transactions/logic/TEAL_opcodes.md

 - Opcode: 0x64
 - Stack: ..., A: []byte &rarr; ..., any
-- read key A from global state of a current application => value
+- global state of the key A in the current application
 - Availability: v2
 - Mode: Application